-The consumer watchdog and its former Director Richard Cordray have been points of partisan contention for years.
+The consumer watchdog and its former Director Richard Cordray have been for years.
 Generally speaking, Democrats support the agency and its goal of protecting consumers, while Republicans say its structure, funding and lack of oversight have resulted in government overreach.

 This latest disagreement centers on who has the legal authority to lead the CFPB.
 On Friday, Cordray announced he was stepping down that day, and appointed a deputy director to act as interim head: Leandra English, previously his chief of staff.
 But shortly after Cordray's statement, President Donald Trump announced that his budget director, Mick Mulvaney, will serve in the acting CFPB director role.

 Over the weekend, English filed suit in U.S. District Court seeking to stop Mulvaney from taking over.
 Despite that legal challenge, Mulvaney showed up at the agency Monday morning to start his new job.

 The brouhaha could threaten the CFPB's operations, said Alan Kaplinsky, a partner at national law firm Ballard Spahr.

 "It will be chaotic at [the agency] until the court decides who is rightfully entitled to be the acting director," Kaplinsky said.
 "I think things will largely grind to a halt, particularly with respect to their rule-making and enforcement initiatives."

 As the legal battle unfolds, here's a little bit about the embattled CFPB.